Plants to Go ->

 - Asian root wood.

-Spiderwood is an ideal decoration for your aquarium, its unique shape and structure give it a natural look.
+Spiderwood is an ideal decorative element for your aquarium, its unique shape and structure give it a natural look.

 Attaching plants to wood?

-By covering the wood with various types of plants, it becomes a real eye-catcher in your aquarium where smaller fish can also hide.
+By covering the wood with various plant species, it becomes a real eye-catcher in your aquarium where smaller fish can also hide.

 Plants suitable for binding to wood: